-We get it – naming a baby is hard.
+We get it – naming your baby is hard.

 You want to name them something just as special as them, something beautiful, strong, meaningful…

-Never fear, we’ve got you covered with our mega-list of over 100 cool uncommon names and ‘weird’ names for your super-special newborn!
+Never fear, we’ve got you covered with our mega-list of over 100 cool uncommon names and unique names with meanings for your super-special newborn!

 In this article 📝